paragon1234/ML-Assignment2/README.md

 ./run.sh 1 train.json test.json a

 Here, 'part_num' can be a-e or g.
-This should train classifier using train data and report accuracy and macro f-score on test data.
+This should train classifier using train data and report accuracy train/test data.

 #### Question 2: Weighted Linear Regression
 ./run.sh 2 <path_of_train_data> <path_of_test_data> <binary_or_multi_class> <part_num>

-./run.sh 2 test.csv train.csv a
+./run.sh 2 test.csv train.csv 0 a

 Here, 'binary_or_multi_class' is 0 for binary classification and 1 for multi-class. 'part_num' is part number which can be a-c for binary classification and a-d for multi-class.